GSA-TTS/10x-website/pages/investments.md

 hero_banner:
   category: "Investment Portfolios"
-  title: "We ask the big questions."
+  title: "We tackle the hardest problems"
-  subtitle: "These targeted areas of the government tech ecosystem are unique, apt, and ripe for 10x investigation.
+  subtitle: "10x targets the timeliest and hardest problems to solve.
 While we pursue ideas on all topics, we’ve found patterns in innovation since we started in 2015."

 return-to-top_text: "Return to top"